Booking.com partner verification

 Key achievements

-Building a product experience and communications strategy that enabled over a million partners (and counting) to get verified and continue doing business on our site.
+Building a product and communications strategy that enabled over a million partners (and counting) to get verified and continue doing business on our site.

 Reducing the input of bad quality tax-related information from 23% to 0.1% via localisation efforts.